KRLGroup/Clustered-Compositional-Explanations/README.md

 ## ========= METRICS =========
 The metrics described in the paper are stored inside the file `src/metrics`.
-Here we provide an example on how to use them:
+Here we provide an example of how to use them:
 ```
 bitmaps = ... # Binary mask for the current neuron
 label_mask = ... # Binary segmentation mask of the label associated with the neuron